migramirez2/Harmony-ONE/progress/sun-hyuk-ahn.md

 2024-02-03 Sat (4.0h): Researched into ElastiCache Redis.
 Configured the initial settings for ElastiCache and implemented Typescript interaction with ElastiCache.
 (2 hours)

-2024-02-02 Fri: Implemented BTC CLI wallet.
+2024-02-02 Fri: Implemented BTC command line interface wallet.
 Discussed new initiative.
 Benchmarked Redis performance.

 2024-02-01 Thu: Fixed q.country lottery endpoints to reflect Telegram entries.
 Dived into certificate renewals for dotcountry.
 Attended Sui event and showcased Flip and BTC wallet.

 2024-01-31 Wed: Implemented Telegram embeds for 02/01 lottery.
 Manually implemented cross shard transactions for Flip (had to find a workaround as all the libraries were outdated).

-2024-01-30 Tue: Updated 1.country frontend client to host Notion and Substack embed on inscription.
+2024-01-30 Tue: Updated 1.country frontend command line interfaceent to host Notion and Substack embed on inscription.
 Notion is working as expected but have to find a fix for Substack.

 2024-01-29 Mon: Launched 01/30 Lottery.
 Implemented dotcountry redirect logic.